larvalabs/voxcom/README.md

 If this process results in more than 255 unique palette entries, then undefined behavior will result. if there is demand for it, an algorithm to produce the best compromise palette could be attempted.
 If the `ignoreMaterials` flag is switched on, then all material settings are disregarded and only the color is used to merge palettes.

+## Large Models and the MagicaVoxel Viewer

+The MagicaVoxel editor only supports models up to 126 x 126 x 126 voxels.
+For scenes larger than this, the [MagicaVoxel Viewer](https://ephtracy.github.io/index.html?page=mv_renderer) is used instead.
+It doesn't have support for materials, or some of the other latest rendering features, so only use this if your scene is too large.
+A grid of .vox files are generated and placed in a folder (specified by the `output` parameter).
+A text file is generated that specifies to the Viewer how the models should be laid out.
+Simply drag this file into the Viewer and it will be rendered.